Why use an oil-based shed treatment?

 A great alternative to a specialist exterior wood oils are decking oil products.
 Decking oils are also formulated from blends of wax, oil and resins to provide weather protection and durability.
 After all, they’re designed to withstand foot traffic, liquid spillages and weather extremes.
 Many decking oils also contain UV filters and are available in both clear and coloured formulations.

-To find out more about decking oils, their uses, benefits and types see our decking oil page here
+To find out more about decking oils, their uses, benefits and types see our decking oil treatments here